Kim Hee-sun: Career

 Kim married in 2007, and she left the entertainment scene to devote her time to being a wife and mother.
 During this five-year hiatus from acting, apart from appearing in magazines, Kim published a book in 2009 on childcare and how to lose post-pregnancy weight, titled Kim Hee-sun's Happy Mom Project.

 Though she had a minor role in the Chinese epic The Warring States (2011), Kim officially made her comeback in 2012 as a modern-day doctor who time-travels to Goryeo in the period romance Faith, the last collaboration by screenwriter Song Ji-na and television director Kim Jong-hak.

 In 2013, Kim became one of the hosts of the revamped second season of variety talk show Strong Heart, titled Hwasin – Controller of the Heart.
 After Hwasin was cancelled, she was cast in the Lee Kyung-hee-penned weekend family drama Wonderful Days (2014).
 This was followed by Angry Mom in 2015, where Kim's portrayal of the titular character who returns to high school when she learns that her teenage daughter is being bullied was highly praised by critics.
 Kim then began filming for Chinese fantasy television drama Ice Fantasy, which started airing in July 2016.

 In 2017, Kim starred in the television series, The Lady in Dignity alongside Kim Sun-ah.
 The series achieved a rating of 12.6% for its finale, becoming JTBC's highest rated drama at the time.
 Kim's performance was well received by critics and audience.

 In 2018, Kim starred in tvN's mystery drama Room No. 9.
 The same year she confirmed her return to the big screen with independent film Paper Flower.
 In 2020, Kim starred in the science fiction romance drama Alice which was broadcast on SBS in 2020 and released worldwide on Netflix in 2021.

 In 2022, Kim starred in the MBC fantasy drama Tomorrow, playing the role of grim reaper Goo-ryeon.

 Personal life

+Marriage and family

 Kim wed businessman Park Ju-young in a lavish ceremony at the Seoul Sheraton Grande Walkerhill Hotel on October 19, 2007.
 She gave birth to daughter Park Yeon-ah on January 21, 2009.